dicristea/etch-a-sketch/README.md

 - Always use the proper HTML tags, like <h1> - <h6> for headings and <p> for paragraphs.
 - cursor: pointer; on element
 - body {font-size: 100%;}
+- keep in mind what should be a global vs. local variable

+To do in future:
+- add ability to choose custom single color on color button click
+- isn't 'innerHTML' not good practice?
+Keep trying to find alternate way

+Want to learn:
+- custom google fonts X
+- other ways to follow mouse movement?
+- CSS grid
+- when to use const versus let **
+- toggle-able classes in CSS